Infineon/mtb-examples-CYW920819EVB-02-btsdk-hal/hal/pwm/read_me.txt

  4. The user can notice the LED breathing effect on the LEDs.
  5. On pressing user button, the application toggles between starting and stopping PWM.
- 6. When stopping the PWM, the application stays in the last duty cycle and retains the same illumination level in the LED.